balderdashy/sails/README.md

 # Sails.js Edge Version [![Build Status](https://travis-ci.org/balderdashy/sails.png?branch=development)](https://travis-ci.org/balderdashy/sails)

+> Disclaimer:  This branch is for core development of the framework, and is not necessarily in a stable state!
 > If you'd like to contribute, please send a pull request!
 If you're thinking of biting off something big, or have some questions, join us on IRC at #sailsjs on freenode or email the Google group.